zwnk/GM-Script-NOTEPAD-/README.md

        - Copy the contents of the Markdown definition file between the `<UserLang...></UserLang>` tags into the active `userDefineLang.xml`, at the end right before `</NotepadPlus>`.
        - Save `userDefineLang.xml`.
 4. Restart Notepad++.

+If you have questions feel free to ask me here Global Mapper Forum or send me an email at blog-at-yeinlookatdatunicorn.net